 You use your voice as well to create the tension in your story.
 By playing with speed, volume and pitch.
 You can get people on the edge of their seats.

-In the safe confines of your room, practice emulating some styles and see what fits bet.
+In the safe confines of your room, practice emulating some styles and see what fits you best.
 How do your examples play with volume, pitch, timber and speed?
 In what way do they build up to a twist in the story?
 How can you apply elements of their style?
 Not necessarily the text, but all embedded signaling by voice and body.
 Don’t try to imitate, but create your own style out of what you learn.

 This is not a one-day process, but something you embed in your story telling over the long term.
 Some of my favorite comedians I learn from are: Dave Chapelle, Hans Teeuwen and Jim Jeffries.

-Beyond your voice
+5.2 Beyond your Voice

 Furthermore, when telling your story, embed an energetic upbeat vibe.
 Nobody wants to listen to a downer.
 Even though you may feel anxious, work up positive energy nonetheless.